-Carl Golden is a senior contributing analyst with the William J. Hughes Center for Public Policy at Stockton University.
+Carl Golden served as press secretary for Republican Gov. Thomas Kean for eight years and as communications director for Republican Gov. Christie Whitman for three years.
+He is currently a senior contributing analyst with the William J. Hughes Center for Public Policy at Stockton University.